thomasgladwin/teg_bonsai/README.md

 print(cost_complexity_criterion)
 ```

-This would print out the correct solution, splitting first on X1 and then on each branch on X2:
+This would (eventually...) print out the correct solution, splitting first on X1 and then on each branch on X2:

 ```
  [1, 0.501237639249083]